-The choker, displaying a simple back-and-forth animation.
+The first revision of the choker, displaying a simple back-and-forth animation.

 This project consists of three parts:

 Outshine itself was based on some work I did for NU Rover, Northeastern University's team which competes in the Mars Society's University Rover Challenge.
 On the rover, LEDs are controlled by an ATmega328PB separate from the primary STM32 microcontroller.
 As such, to implement the NeoPixel handling, I essentially had free reign over this chip.